 It’s this that pushes up our blood sugar levels and leads to diabetes.
 Meanwhile our bodies store the extra blood sugar as fat and so we put on weight.”
 Not only does this make sense, it’s supported by so much science that it’s time to bury the low-fat, low-calorie diet myth once and for all.
 For example, two recent prospective studies found that following a low-fat diet didn’t decrease risk for diabetes, but having a high intake of sugar increased risk.(11) Another, from China, involving over 64,000 people, found that the higher the GL of a person’s diet, the higher was their risk of diabetes.(12) In Japan, a similar study found that the higher the GL the higher were markers for diabetes risk, such as glucose and glycosylated haemoglobin levels.(13)

-An Australian study reports that eating more vegetables and low-GL foods cuts diabetes risk by a quarter.(14) Another study of 85,059 women found that low carbohydrate diets are better than low-fat diets in preventing diabetes.
-The women who ate less carbohydrate and got most of their fat and protein from vegetable sources were at less risk of developing diabetes.(15) A 2008 study in the New England Journal of Medicine put volunteers onto one of three diets: a conventional low-calorie, low-fat diet; a Mediterranean diet, restricted for calories and high in fibre and monounsaturated fats; and a high-protein, high-fat, low-carb diet, similar to the Atkins diet, but emphasising vegetarian sources of protein rather than meat and dairy products.(16) The low-fat diet was the least effective for weight loss and raised glucose levels.
+An Australian study reports that eating more vegetables and low-GL foods cuts diabetes risk by a quarter.(14) Another study of 85,059 women found that low Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… diets are better than low-fat diets in preventing diabetes.
+The women who ate less carbohydrate and got most of their fat and protein from vegetable sources were at less risk of developing diabetes.(15) A 2008 study in the New England Journal of Medicine put volunteers onto one of three diets: a conventional low-calorie, low-fat diet; a Mediterranean diet, restricted for calories and high in Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass… and monounsaturated fats; and a high-protein, high-fat, low-carb diet, similar to the Atkins diet, but emphasising vegetarian sources of protein rather than meat and dairy products.(16) The low-fat diet was the least effective for weight loss and raised glucose levels.
 The Mediterranean diet was the most effective for diabetes, significantly lowered glucose levels in diabetics.
 My low GL load diet is the best of all worlds, because it gives you a simple way to control the total GL of your diet, by limiting the amount of carbohydrates you eat and making sure you eat the kind of foods that contain slow-releasing carbohydrates, incorporating all the key principles that help you stabilise your blood sugar, lose sugar cravings and increase your energy, with none of the downsides of high animal protein diets.

 Chromium Helps Stabilise Your Blood Sugar